Interior House Painting Costs Guide

 Considering the factors outlined above, the average cost of painting can also vary from room to room.

-Painting bedrooms is one of the easier painting projects that you can do in your home.
-However, this can turn into a more extensive project depending on the layout and total size of the bedroom.
-Notwithstanding, the average price to paint a bedroom can range from $360 – $600.
+Painting bedrooms is one of the easier paint projects that you can do in your home.
+However, this can turn into a more extensive project based on the layout and total size of the bedroom.
+Notwithstanding, the average price to paint a bedroom can range from $450 – $700.

-It is worth mentioning that a master bedroom is typically larger-sized and costs more than a smaller guest bedroom.
-As a result, painting a master bedroom costs $480 – $940 on average.
+It’s worth mentioning that a master bedroom is typically larger-sized and costs more than a smaller guest bedroom.
+As a result, painting a master bedroom costs $520 – $960 on average.

 Painting a bathroom is one of the easiest painting tasks you can have done.
 Accordingly, surfaces in bathroom walls, ceilings, and trim are typically easier to access.
 Not to mention much of the paintable wall space is taken up by backsplashes, showers, and tiles in this room.

-As you may imagine, this makes for a lower-cost job resulting in an average cost of $225 – $650 for bathrooms.
+As you may imagine, this makes for a lower-cost job resulting in an average cost of $380 – $670 for bathrooms.
+We recommend using this list of top 10 bathroom paint colors to find the perfect wall shade to match your decor.

 Kitchens are typically on the easier spectrum of painting costs since much of the wall space is taken up by cabinets, appliances, and backsplashes.